BANFF MARATHON MEDIA RELEASE

 8. Roam Transit and Responsible Transportation

 All participants, family members and volunteers are eligible for free local transportation with Roam Transit bus program.
 The popularity of this program has grown significantly since its inception.
-Banff is the first municipality in Canada to introduce an all-hybrid electric transit fleet and continues to be a steward in environmental advocacy for the Bow Valley region.
+Roam uses a mix of hybrid and electric buses in its fleet and continues to be a steward in environmental advocacy for the Bow Valley region.
 Participants simply show their race bib to gain free access to Roam Transit for the race weekend.
-In addition to the ROAM transportation, participants and spectators are encourage to car pool, use other mass transit, hotel shuttles along with being encouraged to bike, walk and run to the event site.
+In addition, to Roam Transit, participants and spectators are encouraged to carpool, use other mass transit, hotel shuttles, bike, walk or run to the event site.

 9. Virtual Event Bag